k2view-academy/K2View-Academy/articles/04_fabric_studio/studio_ai/09_creating_custom_agents.md

 ## Global vs Workspace-Specific Agents

-Custom agents can be stored in two locations:

-**Global agents** are stored in your user-level configuration directory (`~/.theia/`).
-They are available in every workspace you open on your machine.

-**Workspace-specific agents** are stored in the `.theia/` directory of a specific project.
-They are only available when that project is open, and they take priority over global agents with the same ID.
-This is useful for project-specific assistants — for example, an agent pre-loaded with context about a particular Logical Unit.
+Custom agents can be stored in two locations: a global, user-level location available in every workspace, and a workspace-specific location tied to the current project, which takes priority over a global agent with the same ID.
+This is useful for project-specific assistants, for example an agent pre-loaded with context about a particular Logical Unit.

+The older claim that these locations are `~/.theia/` (global) and a project's `.theia/` folder (workspace) is confirmed outdated.
+The `skills.skillDirectories` setting (see [AI Features Settings](15_ai_features_settings.md#prompt-templates-and-skills)) explicitly documents that skills resolve from both a workspace-level `.agents/skills` folder and a user-home-level `~/.agents/skills` folder, with workspace taking precedence.
+Custom agents follow the same convention: workspace-level under `.agents/agents/<id>/`, global (user-level) under `~/.agents/agents/<id>/`.

 When you create an agent via the UI, Studio AI prompts you to choose whether to save it globally or for the current workspace.